 People who are nearsighted may be able to take off their distance glasses to read.

 With the use of contact lenses, some people choose to correct one eye for near and one eye for far vision.
-This is called "monovision," and it eliminates the need for bifocals or reading glasses, but it can affect depth perception.
+This is called "monovision."
+The technique eliminates the need for bifocals or reading glasses, but it can affect depth perception.

 Sometimes monovision can be produced through laser vision correction.
 There are also bifocal contact lenses that can correct for both near and far vision in both eyes.

-New surgical procedures can also provide solutions for people who do not want to wear glasses or contacts.
+New surgical procedures are being evaluated that can also provide solutions for people who do not want to wear glasses or contacts.
+One promising procedure involves implanting a lens or a pinhole membrane in the cornea.
+Procedures very often can be reversed, if necessary.